incipher/shamir/README.md

 ![Diagram](./doc/assets/diagram.png)

-Not all shares have to be present for a successful reconstruction, but actually any subset that has a size greater than or equal to the minimum threshold $k$, where $2 \le k \le n$.
+Not all shares need to be present for a successful reconstruction, but actually any subset thereof with a size greater than or equal to the minimum threshold $k$, where $2 \le k \le n$.
 The algorithm mathematically guarantees that knowledge of $k - 1$ shares reveals absolutely no information about the original secret.

 ## Usage